mynah22/Homelab-Guides/firstConfig.md

         - No ethernet cables plugged into server
         - Bootable ESXI installation USB inserted into server

-    5. Press F8 if you are ready to exit the RAID menu - otherwise press ESCAPE to go back to the main RAID menu (good idea to double check / write your config down).
+    5. Press F8 if you are ready to exit the RAID menu - otherwise press ENTER to go back to the main RAID menu (good idea to double check / write your config down).
 You can press ESCAPE at the [main RAID menu](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidDelete1.jpg) when you are ready to install the hypervisor
     6. *you do not need to come back to the RAID menu again unless you are adding / changing disk configuration*

 ## **Installing hypervisor (ESXI)**